 Philatelic Expertizing Services

-Confederate Stamp Alliance Authentication Service (CSAAS) - This is the premier expertizing body for Confederate stamps and postal history.
+Civil War Philatelic Authentication Service - This is the premier expertizing body for Confederate stamps and postal history.
 It was founded in 1945 as the CSA Authentication Committee.
-In 2006, the name was changed to the CSA Authentication Service.
+In 2006, the name was changed to the CSA Authentication Service and, in 2020 to the Civil War Philatelic Authentication Service, although it will doubtless take time to incoroporate the Northern side of things into expertizing over time.
+Meanwhile, I recommend certification for U.S. items by the Philatelic Foundation.
 The purpose of the Authentication Service is to determine the authenticity of Confederate stamps and covers as well as the validity of Civil War period postal usages that passed through the Confederate mails.
-I am member emeritus of this group.
+I am a member emeritus of this group.

 The Philatelic Foundation (PF) - The Philatelic Foundation was granted a charter in 1945 by the University of the State of New York as a Nonprofit Educational Institution.
 This is the go-to expertizing body for United States and general foreign material in the U.S. The PF has over 5,000 reference works including research notes and correspondence of Stanley Ashbrook, photographic records of major specialized collections and auction catalogs from around the world as well as a photographic record of each of the over 500,000 items that they have certified over the years.